AdarshJyothi/Retrieval-Augmented-Generation-with-Constitution-of-India/README.md

 * Extract the constitutional text from the provided PDF
 * Split into sections, chapters, and articles
 * Chunk into manageable token lengths
-* Generate embeddings and store them on the GPU for fast similarity search
+* Generate embeddings and store them on the GPU for fast similarity search.
+The embeddings will be saved as `constitution_embeddings_test.csv`

 ⚠️ Note: The work is still in progress — the complete pipeline will be uploaded soon.